 There are lots of villas and hotels arranged on terraces along the lake path, and lots of strange little grates and passages.

 This is Malcesine itself- an old town of narrow cobbled streets arranged around the castle.
 In the past, the border with Austria was just to the north of here, rather than at the Brenner Pass as it is now.
 Until Mussolini built a road around the lake, the only way in was via boat.
 The castle surprisingly has a museum about Goethe in it.
 He made a visit to Malcesine in 1786 after sneaking over the then closed border, and got arrested as a spy because he was drawing the castle.
-I also did some sketching while I was there, but no-one arrested me (although I did make a new 7 year old Italian friend called Victoria).
+I also did some sketching while I was there, but no-one arrested me (although I did make a new 7 year old Italian friend called Victoria who was very specific that her name was not Vittoria).
 Nowadays the castle also doubles as a wedding venue.

 As soon as you head inland, everything looks a lot more alpine.
 This street could easily be in Austria.